 On an ongoing basis, management communicates specific projects and categories of services for which the advance approval of the Audit Committee is requested.
 The Audit Committee reviews these requests and advises management if the Audit Committee approves the engagement of the independent registered public accountants.
 On a periodic basis, management reports to the Audit Committee regarding the actual spending for such projects and services as compared to the approved amounts.
 The Audit Committee may also delegate the ability to pre-approve audit and permitted non-audit services to a subcommittee consisting of one or more members, provided that such pre-approvals are reported on at a subsequent Audit Committee meeting.
-All fees for services performed for the fiscal year ended December 31, 2022 and 2021 were pre-approved by the Audit Committee.
+All fees for services performed for the fiscal year ended December 31, 2023 and 2022 were pre-approved by the Audit Committee.

-Proposal 3: Approve, on an Advisory (Non-Binding) Basis, of the Frequency of Future Advisory Votes on the Compensation of Our Named Executive Officers
+Proposal No. 3: Approve, on an Advisory (Non-Binding) Basis, the Compensation of Our Named Executive Officers